-Japan has concluded 61 comprehensive tax treaties in force which are applicable to 71 jurisdictions as of 1 January 2019.
+Japan has concluded 74 comprehensive tax treaties (includugn the quasi-tax treaty with Tiwan) in force which are applicable to 81 jurisdictions as of 20 January 2024.

 You can find official information on Japan's tax treaties (tax conventions) on the website of Ministry of Finance Japan (please see below).

 The current policy is eliminating source taxation on passive investment income as much as possible, and including comprehensive anti-abuse rules as well as new PE definitions advocated by the BEPS initiatives.
 Under recent treaties, particularly with OECD member states, dividends are exempt at source state provided certain participation requirements are met, and WHT rate on dividends are reduced to 5% / 10% otherwise.
 Interest and royalties are generally exempt from source taxation, and capital gains from shares are also exempt except those from real estate company shares.

 Below is a summary table of treaty provisions of Japan's tax treaties.
 Please download it for free!